jnozzi/cocoadev.com/markdown/NextKeyViewDoesntWork.md

 I wonder if this is related to the problem I am having getting a button in a drawer to respond to <Return>.
 The drawer is in some ways like a sheet, except that it does not run modally.
 Not news to most folks here.

-In the drawer I am using, I have a similar configuration to the original question in General/NextKeyViewDoesntWork, with an General/NSForm for data entry to a table in the main window.
+In the drawer I am using, I have a similar configuration to the original question in NextKeyViewDoesntWork, with an NSForm for data entry to a table in the main window.
 The button is not getting the keystroke (its appearance reflects the fact that it is not a responder for keystrokes - not blue and pulsating in the interface) even though I set its key equivalent to <Return> when defining properties for the button in IB.

-I tried setting the     nextKeyView outlet of the General/NSForm.
+I tried setting the     nextKeyView outlet of the NSForm.
 Of course, that didn't work - the form wants to trap tab keystrokes in circular fashion from the end back to the beginning.
 That is, once I select one of the text fields in the form, the drawer is happy to respond to keystrokes and tabs from field to field in the form without problems.
 It would be nice if the button would respond to <Return> and use its action to write the data to the table.

 I'm guessing this is because the drawer's content view returns     NO for     - ( BOOL ) acceptsFirstResponder - the default, is it not?